SEMAGLUTIDE INJ,SOLN

 - Severe gastrointestinal dysmotility, including gastroparesis

-- History of pancreatitis (exception: does not apply when the cause is known and no longer presents a risk)
+- History of pancreatitis (does not pertain to patients for whom the cause is known and no longer presents a risk)

-- Known PDR, severe NPDR, clinically significant ME, or DME unless risks/benefits discussed with patient, documented in EHR with monitoring plans/follow-up with an eye specialist informed at initiation
+- Known PDR, severe NPDR, clinically significant ME, or DME unless risks/benefits have been discussed with the patient and documented in the EHR with monitoring plans and follow-up with an eye specialist who is informed at initiation

 Inclusion Criteria

-- Documented participation in a comprehensive lifestyle intervention (CLI) targeting diet, physical activity, and behavioral changes
+- Documented participation in a comprehensive lifestyle intervention (CLI) that targets all three aspects of weight management: diet, physical activity, behavioral changes (within the past year on at least one occasion/visit)

-- BMI ≥ 30 kg/m² with at least one weight-related comorbidity (e.g., hypertension, type 2 diabetes, dyslipidemia, metabolic syndrome, obstructive sleep apnea, osteoarthritis, metabolic dysfunction-associated steatotic liver disease)
+- BMI is greater than or equal to 27 kg/m2 with at least one weight-related comorbidity (examples include hypertension, type 2 diabetes, prediabetes, dyslipidemia, metabolic syndrome, obstructive sleep apnea, osteoarthritis, metabolic dysfunction-associated steatotic liver disease, and heart failure with preserved ejection fraction)

-- Indicated to reduce a secondary cardiovascular event in patients with previous myocardial infarction, previous stroke, or symptomatic peripheral arterial disease (defined as intermittent claudication with ankle–brachial index <0.85, peripheral arterial revascularization procedure, or amputation due to atherosclerotic disease) who have overweight or obesity
+- Indicated to reduce a secondary cardiovascular event in people with previous myocardial infarction, previous stroke, or symptomatic peripheral arterial disease (defined as: intermittent claudication with ankle–brachial index <0.85, peripheral arterial revascularization procedure, or amputation due to atherosclotic disease) in people with overweight or obesity

 Additional Inclusion Criteria

-- For females who can become pregnant: Pregnancy must be excluded prior to receiving semaglutide (WEGOVY); contraceptive counseling on potential risks vs. benefits if pregnancy occurs is required
+- For females who can become pregnant: Pregnancy should be excluded prior to receiving and there should be contraceptive counseling on potential risks vs. benefits of treatment if she were to become pregnant

 Indication & Primary Use